 Biological Setting: The Project site contains 2.13 acres of Diegan coastal sage scrub and 0.12 acre of non-native grassland.
 Diegan coastal sage scrub provides suitable nesting and foraging habitat for special status species such as the coastal California gnatcatcher (Polioptila californica californica; CDFW Species of Special Concern (SSC), Federal Endangered Species Act (ESA) listed threatened).
 The Biological Technical Report (BTR; Dudek 2024) indicates that protocol gnatcatcher surveys were conducted in 2022-2023 and were negative.
-The Project site is within designated critical habitat for San Diego fairy shrimp (Branchinecta sandiegonensis; ESA listed-endangered); however, the BTR states that no vernal pools were detected on the Project site during 1-2 Cont.
+The Project site is within designated critical habitat for San Diego fairy shrimp (Branchinecta sandiegonensis; ESA listed-endangered); however, the BTR states that no vernal pools were detected on the Project site during wet season surveys in 2022-2023.
+The BTR also identifies several pocket mouse species as having a low potential to occur, including: Dulzura pocket mouse (Chaetodipus californicus femoralis; SSC), northwestern San Diego pocket mouse (Chaetodipus fallax fallax; SSC), and Pacific pocket mouse (Perognathus longimembris pacificus; ESA listed- endangered, SSC).
+The Project will develop the entire site, removing all existing vegetation.
+Off-site mitigation for the permanent loss of 2.13 acres of Diegan coastal sage scrub is proposed at a 1:1 ratio and mitigation for the permanent loss of 0.12 acre of non-native grassland is proposed at a 0.5:1 ratio.
+The DEIR indicates that mitigation will be achieved through off-site acquisition, in lieu fees, purchase of credits from an approved mitigation bank, or a combination as approved by the City's Planning Manager and the Wildlife Agencies (CDFW and the U.S. Fish and Wildlife Service).

-2 "Take" is defined in Section 86 of the Fish and Game Code as "hunt, pursue, catch, capture, or kill, or attempt to hunt, pursue, catch, capture, or kill."
+$^{^2}$ "Take" is defined in Section 86 of the Fish and Game Code as "hunt, pursue, catch, capture, or kill, or attempt to hunt, pursue, catch, capture, or kill."